Published: September 23, 2023

 async def worker(task_queue):

-🔍 The main() function contains the worker function and the logic for task execution.
+The main() function contains the worker function and orchestrates the entire task execution process.

-Inside main(), the worker function does the following:
+Inside main(), the worker function performs three key operations:

 while not task_queue.empty():